ublue-os/yafti/README.md

 test: ensure Tayne retains clothing
 ```

-If you have multiple commits, when [Submitting your chages](#submitting-a-pull-request), make sure to use a conventional commit style PR title as this project does squash merges and that will be used as your contribution.
+If you have multiple commits, when [submitting your chages](#submitting-a-pull-request), make sure to use a conventional commit style PR title as this project does squash merges and that will be used as your contribution.

 ### Submitting a Pull Request